 The following factors are considered both in the formulation of the Group’s strategic plan, and in the longer-term assessment of the Group’s prospects:

-• the principal risks and uncertainties faced by the Group, as well as emerging risks as they are identified, and the Group’s response to these;
+• The principal risks and uncertainties faced by the Group, as well as emerging risks as they are identified, and the Group’s response to these;

-• the prevailing economic climate and global economy, competitor activity, market dynamics and changing customer behaviours;
+• The prevailing economic climate and global economy, competitor activity, market dynamics and changing customer behaviours;

-• any structural changes in how customers shop, additional costs incurred by the Group and potential macroeconomic consequences of rising unemployment and inflation due to events such as the COVID-19 pandemic and global supply challenges;
+• Any structural changes in how customers shop, additional costs incurred by the Group and potential macroeconomic consequences of rising unemployment and inflation due to geopolitical events and global supply challenges;

-• opportunities for further cost reduction through operational simplification and leveraging technology; and
+• Opportunities for further cost reduction through operational simplification and leveraging technology; and

-• the resilience afforded by the Group’s operational scale.
+• The resilience afforded by the Group’s operational scale.

 Assessing the Group’s viability

-The viability of the Group has been assessed, considering the Group’s current financial position, including external funding in place over the assessment period, and after modelling the impact of certain scenarios arising from the Group’s principal risks outlined on pages 31 to 37.
+The viability of the Group has been assessed, considering the Group’s current financial position, including external funding in place over the assessment period, and after modelling the impact of certain scenarios arising from the Group’s principal risks outlined on pages 38 to 45.

 Viability statement